JediKev/reStructured-docs/README.md

 ```
 Replacing the example link with the repo link you copied.
 >If you don't have your SSH key set up, then you need to press the download button and save the repo wherever you want it.

+#### 4. Open repo in Atom
+Now that you have the repo saved, open Atom and go to `File > Add Project Folder`.
+A new window should open with your finder.
+Navigate to where you saved the repo, highlight the repo folder and press open.
+Atom should pop up with your repo on the left side.